m-zakeri/m-zakeri.github.io/content/blog/wordpress.md

 Welcome to our WordPress essential training for beginners: **WordPress for beginning**.
-WordPress is a free and open-source content management system (CMS) based on PHP & MySQL.
+WordPress is a free and open-source content management system (CMS) based on PHP programming language and MySQL database.
 Features include a plugin architecture and a template system.
 It is most associated with blogging but supports other types of web content including more traditional mailing lists and forums, media galleries, and online stores.
-Used by more than 60 million websites, including 30.6% of the top 10 million websites
+Used by more than 60 million websites, including 30.6% of the top 10 million websites, make it a popular CMS and web framework.
+The following video tutorials help you start building your own website by WordPress.
+Tutorials are available in Persian language.

 ##Video tutorials